 Josh Sender is an artist working with images, mostly online.
 His work considers value– how value is created, inherited or maintained.
+He recently completed his MFA at the Mount Royal School of Art at MICA.
 Once upon a time he was an award-winning web designer.
-Still is in a way.

 It Was All Very Impressive is a domain that's hosted a few loosely connected website-based works.
 One website was a constantly rearranging digital museum, one was a series of randomly generated digital paintings, and another was composed of digital forms floating across the screen.
 Until www.itwasallveryimpressive.com is updated again, the past iterations will be archived in this index.